endurantgames/cosmiclegends/src/issues.md

 ### One-Shots

-A **One-Shot** is an Issue that isn't part of a Story Arc, Volume, or Series, but stands alone.
+A **One-Shot** is an Issue that isn't part of a Storyline, Volume, or Series, but stands alone.
 Most games played at conventions, for example, will be One-Shots.

-Sometimes a One-Shot doesn't have a Spotlight hero, meaning there's no Lesson either, but just a connect series of Crises.
-In those cases, all heroes receive a standard Advancementas after dealing with the Crises.
+Sometimes a One-Shot doesn't have a Spotlight hero, meaning there's no Opportunity either, but just a connected series of Crises.
+In those cases, all heroes receive a standard Advancements after dealing with the Crises.

 One-Shots obviously won't have a separate Issue 0, but time should still be set aside at the start of the Issue to touch on important safety tools.